 #2].
 A targeted audience

-Even though payday loan companies do not restrict their services to any one type of customer, critics argue that these kinds of short-term loans is not good.
+Even though payday loan companies do not restrict their services to any one type of customer, critics argue that these kinds of short-term loans are not good.

 The critics argue that because payday loan doesn’t usually require a credit check on the borrowers, it is taking advantage of people who are financially struggling.